Shag Rock (band)

+Shag Rock are an Australian indie-rock group formed in 2011.

+History

-Shag Rock are an Australian indie-rock group formed in 2011, but according to the band themselves, began being “serious" in 2015.
-The group's name refers to a rock off North Stradbroke Island, where they went to frequently as children.
+Shag Rock was formed in 2011, though according to the band themselves, began being "serious" in 2015.
+The group's name refers to a rock off North Stradbroke Island, where they went frequently growing up.

 In early 2015, Shag Rock were signed to the independent label Airlock Records, founded by Powderfinger's Ian Haug and in April 2015, released their debut self-titled EP.
+In 2025, "Champagne" from that EP was certified Gold by the Australian Recording Industry Association (ARIA).

 In 2016, Shag Rock released the singles "Roadtrip" and "Sunbleached Girl" ahead of their debut studio album Barefoot in February 2017.

 In 2021, Tayla Young joined the group.